 Again, take things slowly to get your cat used to the flavour and consistency of the toothpaste.
-Let your cat lick some off your finger and then apply some to your cat´s gumline with your finger.
+Let your cat lick some off your finger and then apply some to their gum line with your finger.

 Time to brush!

-Now your cat is used to the toothbrush and toothpaste and you are ready to start the actual brushing.
+Now your cat is used to the toothbrush and toothpaste, you are ready to start the actual brushing.

-Talk to your cat in a happy voice during the process and praise your cat at the end.
+Talk to your cat in a happy voice during the process and praise them at the end.
 Again, by making it appear to be a game, you will both have fun doing it.

 Start by gently brushing one or both upper canine teeth (the large ones in the front of the mouth), as these are the easiest teeth for you to get at.
 When your cat accepts having several teeth brushed, slowly increase the number of teeth you are brushing.

-Remember you don’t have to scrub the teeth hard.
-The toothpaste has a chemical reaction as well as the physical action of the procedure.
+Remember, you don’t have to scrub the teeth hard.
+The toothpaste has a chemical reaction that supports the physical action of the procedure.

 Don’t forget the back teeth